 CHGC562.
 MICROBIOLOGY AND THE ENVIRONMENT.
-3.0 Hours.
+3.0 Semester Hrs.

 This course will cover the basic fundamentals of microbiology, such as structure and function of procaryotic versus eucaryotic cells; viruses; classification of micro-organisms; microbial metabolism, energetics, genetics, growth and diversity; microbial interactions with plants, animals, and other microbes.
 Additional topics covered will include various aspects of environmental microbiology such as global biogeochemical cycles, bioleaching, bioremediation, and wastewater treatment.
-Prerequisite: ESGN301 or consent of Instructor.
+Prerequisite: ESGN301.
 3 hours lecture, 3 semester hours.
 Offered alternate years.

 CHGC563.
 ENVIRONMENTAL MICROBIOLOGY.
-2.0 Hours.
+2.0 Semester Hrs.

 An introduction to the microorganisms of major geochemical importance, as well as those of primary importance in water pollution and waste treatment.
 Microbes and sedimentation, microbial leaching of metals from ores, acid mine water pollution, and the microbial ecology of marine and freshwater habitats are covered.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 1 hour lecture, 3 hours lab; 2 semester hours.
 Offered alternate years.

 CHGC564.
 BIOGEOCHEMISTRY AND GEOMICROBIOLOGY.
-3.0 Hours.
+3.0 Semester Hrs.

 Designed to give the student an understanding of the role of living things, particularly microorganisms, in the shaping of the earth.
 Among the subjects will be the aspects of living processes, chemical composition and characteristics of biological material, origin of life, role of microorganisms in weathering of rocks and the early diagenesis of sediments, and the origin of petroleum, oil shale, and coal.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 3 hours lecture; 3 semester hours.

 CHGC598.
 SPECIAL TOPICS.
-1-6 Hour.
+1-6 Semester Hr.

-(I, II) Pilot course or special topics course.
+(I, II, S) Pilot course or special topics course.
 Topics chosen from special interests of instructor(s) and student(s).
-Usually the course is offered only once.
-Prerequisite: Instructor consent.
-Variable credit; 1 to 6 credit hours.
-Repeatable for credit under different titles.
+Usually the course is offered only once, but no more than twice for the same course content.
+Prerequisite: none.
+Variable credit: 0 to 6 credit hours.
+Repeatable for credit under different titles

 CHGC599.
 INDEPENDENT STUDY.
-0.5-6 Hour.
+0.5-6 Semester Hr.

 (I, II, S) Individual research or special problem projects supervised by a faculty member, also, when a student and instructor agree on a subject matter, content, and credit hours.
 Prerequisite: ?Independent Study? form must be completed and submitted to the Registrar.
 Variable credit: 0.5 to 6 credit hours.
-Repeatable for credit under different topics/ experience and maximums vary by department.
+Repeatable for credit under different topics/experience and maximums vary by department.
 Contact the Department for credit limits toward the degree.

 CHGC698.
 SPECIAL TOPICS.
-1-6 Hour.
+1-6 Semester Hr.

-(I, II) Pilot course or special topics course.
+(I, II, S) Pilot course or special topics course.
 Topics chosen from special interests of instructor(s) and student(s).
-Usually the course is offered only once.
-Prerequisite: Instructor consent.
-Variable credit; 1 to 6 credit hours.
-Repeatable for credit under different titles.
+Usually the course is offered only once, but no more than twice for the same course content.
+Prerequisite: none.
+Variable credit: 0 to 6 credit hours.
+Repeatable for credit under different titles

-CHGC699.
-INDEPENDENT STUDY.
-1-3 Hour.
+CHGC699, INDEPENDENT STUDY, 0.5-6 Semester Hr.

-(I, II) Individual research or special problem projects supervised by a faculty member, also, when a student and instructor agree on a subject matter, content, and credit hours.
+(I, II, S) Individual research or special problem projects supervised by a faculty member, also, when a student and instructor agree on a subject matter, content, and credit hours.
 Prerequisite: ?Independent Study? form must be completed and submitted to the Registrar.
-Variable credit; 1 to 6 credit hours.
-Repeatable for credit.
+Variable credit: 0.5 to 6 credit hours.
+Repeatable for credit under different topics/experience and maximums vary by department.
+Contact the Department for credit limits toward the degree.

 CHGN502.
 ADVANCED INORGANIC CHEMISTRY.
-3.0 Hours.
+3.0 Semester Hrs.

 (II) Detailed examination of topics such as ligand field theory, reaction mechanisms, chemical bonding, and structure of inorganic compounds.
 Emphasis is placed on the correlations of the chemical reactions of the elements with periodic trends and reactivities.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 3 hours lecture; 3 semester hours.

 CHGN503.
-ADV PHYSICAL CHEMISTRY I. 4.0 Hours.
+ADV PHYSICAL CHEMISTRY I. 4.0 Semester Hrs.

 (II) Quantum chemistry of classical systems.
 Principles of chemical thermodynamics.
 Statistical mechanics with statistical calculation of thermodynamic properties.
 Theories of chemical kinetics.
-Prerequisite: Consent of instructor.
-4 hours lecture; 4 semester hours.
+Prerequisite: none.
+4 hours lecture: 4 semester hours.

 CHGN505.
 ADVANCED ORGANIC CHEMISTRY.
-3.0 Hours.
+3.0 Semester Hrs.